olcf/olcf-user-docs/data/index.rst

 .. note::

-  Globus does not preserve file permissions.
-Files transferred with globus inherit the permissions of the destination directory.
+ Globus does not preserve file permissions and will overwrite destination files with identically named sources files without warning.

 Here is a recording of an example transfer from Alpine to Orion using Globus and the OLCF DTN: `Using Globus to Move Data to Orion <https://vimeo.com/manage/videos/814973734>`_.